-TOUR DESCRIPTION Don´t miss the humpback whale and dolphin season between July and September and join us on this unique full day tour (see specific departure dates under DETAILS)!
-Your Naturalist guide/narrator on board helps you to connect, communicate and interpret the behavior of the whales and dolphins you will encounter on this full day excursion.
-You depart Panama City on a comfortable 60-passenger boat early morning and pass by numerous ships that are waiting for their passage through the Panama Canal on the Southern entrance, in the Pacific.
-You will look for dolphins and whales.
-In Contadora you board the whale watching boat for a 3-hour guided tour, including a beach and snorkeling stop and some leisure time for lunch (not included) before returning late afternoon by ferry back to Panama City late afternoon.
+TOUR DESCRIPTION Don´t miss the humpback whale and dolphin season between July and October and join them during their short visit in Panama in the Archipelago of the Pearl Islands.
+Your bilingual guide helps you to connect, communicate and interpret the behavior of the whales and dolphins you will encounter on this excursion.
+You depart Panama City by ferry early morning and pass by numerous ships that are waiting for their passage through the Panama Canal on the Southern entrance, in the Pacific.
+You may already spot some dolphins and whales.
+In Contadora you board the whale watching boat for a 3-hour guided tour, including a beach and snorkeling stop and some leisure time for lunch (not included) before returning late afternoon by ferry back to Panama City.

 INCLUDED Transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Intercontinental Playa Bonita Resort or hotels near Tocumen Airport), ferry shuttle between Panama City and Contadora Island, boat tour on Contadora Island with bilingual guide from the island (boat with roof), snorkeling equipment.

 DISCLAIMER Prices and itineraries are correct at the time of printing, however they are subject to change due to weather or local conditions, availabilities or factors beyond our control.